 With so much uncertainty, it’s natural and easy to do what everyone else is doing.
 Strengthening your purpose, values, and plan will clarify what you need to do differently from your peers.
 What would be “safe” for your brand to do?
 What would take courage and make you stand apart?

 - Craft a set of key transition messages

 As you transition into your brand’s next phase, what are the three most important things you want all your audiences to know?
 Make sure everyone is aligned on the what, how, and why of your brand’s transition, so your external and internal audiences have a clear, consistent understanding of who you are and what to expect from you in this moment — and all the ones ahead.

 - Prepare your “pause” button

 Just because you press “go” on communicating your transition, doesn’t mean you — or the world — are committed to one course of action.
 Ask how you’ll know your employees and customers feel secure in your next phase.
-Build checkpoints and flexibility into your plan.
+Build checkpoints and flexibility into your brand hygiene plan.
 And be okay with asking for patience and permission to recalibrate along the way — your audiences will appreciate the transparency.

 You’ve defined new protocols and ordered new cleaning supplies.
-Make sure your communication is also ready so you can prepare your people to make the most of your return.
+Make sure your brand communication is also ready so you can prepare your people to make the most of your return.